winitzki/scall/tutorial/programming_dhall.md

 However, a `let` binding does not necessarily require a type annotation.
 So, may just write `let Pair = λ(a : Type) → λ(b : Type) → { _1 : a, _2 : b }`.

-This is the only case where type inference is currently supported in Dhall.

 For complicated type signatures, it still helps to write type annotations with `let`, because type errors will be detected earlier.

 ### Modules and imports

 Dhall has a simple file-based module system.
-Each Dhall file must contain the definition of a _single_ Dhall value (often in the form `let x = ... in ...` but it's still a single value).
+Each Dhall file is considered as a "module" that must contain a definition of a _single_ Dhall value (often in the form `let x = ... in ...` but it's still a single value).
 That value may be imported into another Dhall file by specifying the path to the first Dhall file.
 The second Dhall file can then directly use that value as a sub-expression in further code.
 For convenience, the imported value may be assigned to a variable with a meaningful name.